microsoft/vscode-docs/release-notes/latest.md

 When previewing HTML files with the `vscode.previewHtml` command, links are now interpreted in the context of VS Code.
 That is file-links are resolved within the editor, web-links with the default browser.
 Also commands are supported using the `command`-scheme.
 For instance, `command:vscode.previewHtml?["file:///some/file.html"]` tells the editor to run the command `vscode.previewHtml` using arguments that are JSON-encoded as query.

 ### Enhance support for your JSON configuration files

-If you have your own JSON files and want to improve the editing experience, a first step is to associate JSON schemas to your files.
-The schemas associations will be picked up by the JSON language support that ships with VSCode and you will get validations, completions and hovers for free.
-The schema association can be done [by user configuration](https://code.visualstudio.com/docs/languages/json#_json-schemas-settings) and also [by extensions](https://code.visualstudio.com/docs/extensionAPI/extension-points#_contributesjsonvalidation).
+If you have your own JSON files and want to improve the editing experience, you can associate JSON schemas to your files.
+The schemas associations will be picked up by the JSON language support that ships with VS Code and you will get validations, completions and hovers for free.
+The schema association can be done either [by a user configuration](https://code.visualstudio.com/docs/languages/json#_json-schemas-settings) or [by an extension point](https://code.visualstudio.com/docs/extensionAPI/extension-points#_contributesjsonvalidation).

-In some cases you want more than that: For example you want to provide completion support that requires a database lookup, or you want validation that cannot be expressed by a regular expression.
+In some cases, you want more control, for example, you may want to provide completion support that requires a database lookup, or you want validation that cannot be expressed by a regular expression.
-In that case you want to implement your own completion, validation and hover supports using the regular VSCode APIs.
+To implement your own completion, validation and hover support, you can use the regular VS Code APIs.
 To make this easier, we moved our JSON scanner and parsers to a node-module, jsonc-parser, that you can reuse.
-You can see this in action with the dependency completion support for package.json and bower.json that is now part of the [JavaScript extension]( https://github.com/Microsoft/vscode/tree/master/extensions/javascript) and for project.json soon to be part of the [C# extension](https://github.com/OmniSharp/omnisharp-vscode/).
+You can see this module in action with the dependency completion support for package.json and bower.json that is now part of the [JavaScript extension]( https://github.com/Microsoft/vscode/tree/master/extensions/javascript) and for project.json soon to be part of the [C# extension](https://github.com/OmniSharp/omnisharp-vscode/).

 ### 'onDebug' Activation Event

-Upon starting a debug session VSCode now emits a 'onDebug:{type}' event, e.g 'onDebug:node'.
-Debug extensions can now be more eagierly activated by listening on this activation event.
+Upon starting a debug session VSCode now emits a `onDebug:{type}` event, for example 'onDebug:node'.
+Debug extensions can now be activated by listening for this activation event.

 ## Debug Adapter Development